Current Time in Dubai, UAE

 Does Dubai observe daylight saving time?

 No, Dubai does not observe daylight saving time.
-The city remains on UTC+4 throughout the year, so there are no spring or autumn clock changes to track when scheduling meetings, flights, or remote work sessions with Dubai-based teams.
+The city stays on UTC+4 all year, so there are no spring-forward or fall-back adjustments to remember when scheduling calls or travel.
+This is especially helpful for international teams because Dubai meeting times do not shift seasonally.

 What is the time difference between Dubai and New York?

-Best time to call Dubai from US or UK?
+What is the best time to call Dubai from the US or UK?

 What is the UTC offset for Dubai?